 Danica Patrick’s Staggering Net Worth Collection

-Danica Patrick, an American auto racing driver, model, and spokesperson, has an estimated net worth of $80 million.
+39, Danica Patrick, an American auto racing driver, model, and spokesperson, has a net worth of $80 million.
 She is regarded as the most successful female driver in the history of American open-wheel racing.
 Her victory in the 2008 Indy Japan 300 is the only female victory in an IndyCar Series race.

 Danica Patrick’s Career